Crème caramel: Portugal

-Known as Pudim flan, made with milk, eggs, caramelized sugar, and vanilla.
-Variations include orange or lemon zest, cinnamon, pineapple, Port wine, or even bacon as is the case with Pudim Abade de Priscos.
+Known as Pudim flan, it is made with milk, eggs, caramelized sugar, and vanilla.
+Variations include orange or lemon zest, cinnamon, pineapple, Port wine, or even bacon, as is the case with Pudim Abade de Priscos.
 It characteristically has a hole in the center.

 Puerto Rico

 Most Puerto Rican flans are based on eggs and milk.
 Egg white and egg yolks are beaten separately with sugar to achieve a light flan.

-Flan cake is known as flancocho and has cream cheese added.

-Spanish lime, piña colada, flan de calabaza, sesame seed milk, and breadfruit.
-All are uniquely Puerto Rican.
+The Puerto Rican dessert flancocho combines flan de queso (cream cheese flan) with a cake base (bizcocho).